jib1337/subnet/README.md

 # Subnet | Jack Nelson, 2019

-This is a subnet calculator I created as my first project working with C.
+This is a subnet calculator, made as my first project working with C.
 It will take an IPv4 address as input, along with a subnet mask expressed in CIDR form.
-From there it will print information about the network, and give you an opportunity to create subnets.
+It will then print information about the network, and give you an opportunity to create subnets.

 ## Usage overview
 1. At the prompt, enter your IPv4 address.